 Appeon announced on July 5, 2016 that it entered into an agreement with SAP to develop a new generation of the PowerBuilder development platform.
 Below are some answers to some common questions about the new generation of PowerBuilder.
 The official press release is available to view here.

-The PowerBuilder IDE may be installed on Windows 7/8/10
+The PowerBuilder IDE can be installed on Windows 7/8/10.

 Desktop apps can be deployed to Windows 7/8/10 or Windows Server 2008/2012/2016.

-The PowerBuilder Cloud App server runtime, which powers Mobile Cloud Apps and server-side .NET projects, requires Microsoft IIS 7.5 or newer.
+The PowerServer Mobile (PB Edition) which provides runtime service to Mobile Apps requires Microsoft IIS 7.5 or newer.

-The PowerBuilder IDE may be installed to 64-bit Windows OS but will run as a 32-bit process.
+The PowerBuilder IDE can be installed to 64-bit Windows OS but will run as a 32-bit process.

-The PowerBuilder Cloud App server runtime, which powers Mobile Cloud Apps and server-side .NET projects, can run as a native 64-bit process utilizing the 64-bit version of the .NET framework.
+The PowerServer Mobile (PB Edition) which provides runtime service to mobile apps can run as a native 64-bit process utilizing the 64-bit version of the .NET framework.

-You will be using the familiar and time-tested native PowerBuilder IDE, regardless you are developing traditional desktop apps, server-side .NET projects, or Mobile Cloud Apps.
+You will be using the familiar and time-tested native PowerBuilder IDE, regardless you are developing traditional desktop apps, server-side .NET projects, or mobile apps.

 Yes.
-Although PowerBuilder 2017 is based on the PowerBuilder 12.6 code base, Appeon has decided to deprecate the following features:
+Although PowerBuilder 2017 and 2017 R2 is based on the PowerBuilder 12.6 code base, Appeon removed the following features:

-If you are using a version of PowerBuilder that is older than 12.6, please refer to SAP documentation about features that have been deprecated in previous versions.
+If you are using a version of PowerBuilder that is older than 12.6, please refer to SAP documentation about features that have been removed in previous versions.

 |PowerServer Mobile (PB Edition)||PowerServer Mobile|